branner-non-code/notes/notes/content/Reading_and_talks/Kahneman_Thinking_Fast_and_Slow_notes_Part_1_Two_Systems.md

  * "System 2 [is] a more or less acquiescent monitor, which allows considerable leeway to System 1. ...
 Active in deliberate memory search, cpmlex computations, comparisons, planning, and choice. ...
 It appear[s] that System 2 is ultimately in charge, with the ability to resist the suggestions of System 1, slow things down, and impose logical analysis.
 Self-criticism is one of the functions of System 2."

- * Pp. 103-104: "We see here a new side of the 'personality' of System 2. ...
+ * pp. 103-104: "We see here a new side of the 'personality' of System 2. ...
 In the context of attitudes, System 2 is more of an apologist for the emotions of system1 than a critic of those emotions — an endorser rather than an enforcer.
 Its search for information and arguments is mostly constrained to information that is consistent with existing beliefs, not with an intention to examine them.
 An active, coherence-seeing System 1 suggests solutions to an undemanding System 2."

 ## Table: Characteristics of System 1